harrykim1007/php-namumark-mediawiki/README.md

 * [Poem](https://www.mediawiki.org/wiki/Extension:Poem)

 ## Installation
-1. Create a new NamuMark folder in the MediaWiki extensions folder.
-Or, if you can use git directly on the server, command the following in the extensions folder of MediaWiki installed.
+1. Create a new NamuMark folder inside the MediaWiki extensions folder.
+Or, if you can use git directly on the server, command the following in the extensions folder inside the MediaWiki folder.

 		git clone https://github.com/Oriwiki/php-namumark-mediawiki.git NamuMark